skip to main |

 Columbus is a buzz with excitement over everyone's favorite opera ice princess, Turandot!

-The Columbus Dispatch, This Week News and Suburban News Publications.
+This week we've been thrilled to have articles in papers like The Columbus Dispatch, This Week News and Suburban News Publications.
 We've visited Sunny 95's morning show and chatted about opera with Dino and Shawn:

 And we've had fun visiting our friends at NBC 4 this morning (and Monday) and telling them about our exciting production.
 Here we are (feeling like the stars we are) waiting to go to the set: